lightbits/lightbits.github.io/euler/euler.markdown

     <label>rotate y [0 to 90 degrees]</label>
 </div>

-The two plates start out rotating about different axes, as you'd expect, but along the way the one on the right mysteriously starts looking more and more like the one on the left, until at last they look identical.
-What's the problem you say?
+The two plates start out rotating about different axes, as you'd expect, but along the way, the right one mysteriously starts looking more and more like the right one, until they finally look identical.
+So what?
 Well here's an interactive puzzle for you, try to rotate the book to match the photo:

 <div class="slider-wrap">
     <img src="book/book1.jpg" style="max-width:240px;">